This post and its photos may contain affiliate links, view our disclosure policy.

 And what the world (and your community) needs right now is this.

 Ask your kid to make a bucket list and have them list all the exciting things they want to accomplish, experience, or do in the next few years.

-Taking a look at the list every morning will help your dreams turn into reality.
+Looking at the list every morning will help your dreams become reality.

 We’ve got an entire post on fun Summer Bucket List ideas right here (and it comes with a free printable).